SWU-CS-MediaLab/SAALDH/README.md

 # Self-Attention and Adversary Learning Deep Hashing Network for Cross-modal Retrieval (SAALDH)
-# The source code of SAALDH in this paper will be released once it is accepted by Journal.
+# The source code of SAALDH in this paper will be released once it is accepted by Journal of Computer and Electrical Engineering.